Repeated failure of climate summits portends a bleak future under unchecked capitalism

 "The top companies on the list have contributed to 35 per cent of all energy-related carbon dioxide and methane worldwide, totalling 480 billion tonnes of carbon dioxide since 1965."

-Those identified range from eight investor-owned firms such as Chevron, Exxon, BP and Shell, to twelve state-owned companies, including Saudi Aramco and Gazprom.
+Those identified range from eight investor-owned firms such as Chevron, Exxon, BP and Shell, to 12 state-owned companies, including Saudi Aramco and Gazprom.

-"The great tragedy of the climate crisis," said climatologist Michael Mann, "is that seven and a half million people must pay the price -- in the form of a degraded planet -- so that a few dozen polluting companies can continue to make record profits.
+"The great tragedy of the climate crisis," said climatologist Michael Mann, "is that seven and a half billion people must pay the price -- in the form of a degraded planet -- so that a few dozen polluting companies can continue to make record profits.
 It is a great moral failing of our political system that we have allowed this to happen."

 Governments collaborate with corporations